vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 ![Add Conditions](./images/add-conditions.png)
 8. Click **Add Condition** and click **Create** at the bottom of the screen.

 9\.
-Follow the steps in the “Identify the WAF ACL for your site” section above to go back to the Rules tab of your web ACL.
+Follow the steps in the <a href="./#identify-the-waf-acl-for-your-site">Identify the WAF ACL for your site</a> section above to go back to the Rules tab of your web ACL.

 10\.
 Click **Edit web ACL**.
 ![Edit Web ACL](./images/edit-web-acl.png)